newrelic/infra-integrations-sdk/docs/tutorial.md

     interval: 60
 ```
 `redis-definition.yml` contains a `prefix` parameter that defines the source of the inventory data and can be used as a filter to see your inventory data on the Infrastructure [Inventory page](https://docs.newrelic.com/docs/infrastructure/new-relic-infrastructure/infrastructure-ui-pages/infrastructure-inventory-page-search-your-entire-infrastructure).
+The `prefix` is customizable, typically of the form category/integration-name.
+You can select maximum two levels (i.e. if you use three levels: `config/redis/custom`, you won't be able to view your inventory data.)

 Next, let's look at the [config file](https://docs.newrelic.com/docs/infrastructure/integrations-sdk/file-specifications/integration-configuration-file-specifications):
 ```yml